PrashanthCV455/Au893_Spring21_Team3/src/assignment3_Team3/src/launch/README.md

 2. Command:- roslaunch assignment3_Team3 turtlebot3_wall.launch

-Launches the 'world turtlebot3_wall.world' and executes the code for obstacle avoidance 'wall.py'.
+Launches the world file 'turtlebot3_wall.world' in Gazebo and executes the code for obstacle avoidance 'wall.py'.